cfe-lab/MiCall/CONTRIBUTING.md

     Then you can use `source("coverage_plots.R")` in the console to launch it.

 [statet]: http://www.walware.de/it/statet/installation.mframe

-### MPI ###
-MPI is only used in the MISEQ_MONITOR version, not in the stand-alone version.

-1. Install Open MPI.

-    sudo apt-get install openmpi-bin

-2. Install mpi4py.

-    sudo apt-get install python-mpi4py

 ### Matplotlib ###
 Matplotlib is only used in the stand-alone version, and it comes packaged with